Beloin/ESP32_Oled_example/README.md

 In this repository we implement a simple animation in the OLed to learn more how to use I²C communication using ESP32.

-The main animation is a Snake in the display.
+The main animation is a Snake in the display going foward and backwards.

--- Explication about esp32

--- Explication about OLed
+// TODO: Explication about OLed

+Based on SSD1306 Display controller chip using 6800 interface.

--- Explication about communication
+// TODO: Explication about communication

+Serial communication.
+A cool [video](https://www.youtube.com/watch?v=IyGwvGzrqp8&ab_channel=Electronoobs) about it.
+OLed + SSD1306 uses I²C, so wee have this pinout

+To communicate we will be using MCU I2C Interface:
+    - Both the data and clock signals must be connected to pull-up resistors.

 The project Hardware and Software is defined in the next diagram: